Soggy-Pancake/Atlyss-DPSUI/README.md

 Make a copy of `Config.Build.user.props.template` and remove `.template`.
 Then set `GameDir` and `ProfileDir`.
 - `GameDir` Points to the same folder as `ATLYSS.exe`
 - `ProfileDir` Points to your thunderstore profile folder.
+- **ONLY** edit the version number in the .csproj file.
+The python script will set the version numbers for the build and package manifest.

 Then build.